-Is God Really Egotistical?
+Is God Really Egotistical?6 min read

-Is God Egotistical
+God is Egotistical

-Is God really egotistical?
-The answer is both yes and no, for He is everlastingly self-existent, and totally independent of all other beings or causes.
-‘Thou has created all things and for thy pleasure they are and were created,’ Revelation 4:11.
+Thou has created all things and for thy pleasure they are and were created, Revelation 4:11.
 Because of His will they were created through His Word, John 1;1.
-Every thing belongs to God.
-Everything was created for His enjoyment just as artists create for their own pleasure.
-We were created for God’s glory, Isaiah 43:7.
+Everything belongs to God.
+Everything was created for His enjoyment and we were created for God’s glory, Isaiah 43:7.

-Is God an Egotist?
+Is God Egotistical?

-God is egotistical in that He cannot operate outside Himself.
+God is egotistical in that He cannot operate outside His own self-existence.
 He is just and holy, righteous, gracious and compassionate and all-wisdom.
 He is eternally merciful, loving and unchanging.
 God is all-powerful, all-knowing and everywhere present.
+His name is Jealous, for He will have no other gods before Him, Exodus 34:14.

 Sinful Man and Egotism